Αn Outline of the History of the Iveron Monastery

-The founding of the monastery is related to the presence of the great members of the great Ivanian aristocratic family of the Tornian aliens and the valuable services they offered to the Byzantine Empire.
+The foundation of the Monastery is to be linked with the presence οn the Holy Mountain of Athos of members of the great Iberian (Georgian) family of the Tornikioi, and the valuable services which they rendered to the Byzantine Empire.